Toledo6/Bird-Game/README.md

 # Bird-Game
-a simple little game with Cocos Creator
+a simple little game by Cocos Creator